 Empowerment Programs Model

 ETI’s Empowerment Programs operate solely in regions where most young people with disabilities are severely marginalized due to societal and cultural stigma.
 Our goal is to enable youth to believe in themselves and their ability to contribute—taking children who have never been exposed to mainstream society and propelling them into full inclusion with other children and with their communities.
-We achieve this through several distinct programs.
+We achieve this through several distinct programs in north, central, and south Lebanon.

 ETI’s programming cycle begins with The Life Skill Program, which is a two-part training that occurs before ETI’s summer camp and throughout the year.
 This program provides ongoing support, teaching classes in mobility and orientation, independent life skills (such as cooking and banking), and technology.
 This program is designed to build confidence in children with visual impairments, so that they can go on to participate in Camp Rafiqi.